texhex/MPSXM/README.md

  - *DateTime* - The DateTime to be converted to local time from UTC.
 Inputs not in UTC will result in an exception.

 ### ConvertTo-Array ###
-Convert a single value or a list of objects to an array; this way array.Count or a foreach() loop always works.
-An input of $null will result in a array with count 0.
+Convert a single value or a list of objects to an array; this way (Array).Count or a ForEach() loop always works.
+An input of $null will result in an array with length 0.
 ```powershell
 ConvertTo-Array [[-InputObject] <Object>]
 ```